beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 	}

+> Emmanuel: The spec does not define serial version uids, we should probably leave it off.

+> Emmanuel: I'm pretty sure that `public MethodConstraintViolationException(Set<? extends MethodConstraintViolation<?>> constraintViolations)`
+> won't compile, you will need `public MethodConstraintViolationException(Set<MethodConstraintViolation<?>> constraintViolations)` instead
+> or change the getConstraintViolations() return type wich would be inconvinient for users.

 ## Required changes in 1.0 wording <a id="changes"></a>

 * section [2.1](http://beanvalidation.org/1.0/spec/#constraintsdefinitionimplementation-constraintdefinition): `ElementType.PARAMETER` should be mandatory now
 * section [3.1.2](http://beanvalidation.org/1.0/spec/#constraintdeclarationvalidationprocess-requirements-property): Remove sentence "Constraints on non getter methods are not supported."

+> Emmanuel: is `PARAMETER` really mandatory?
+I guess Class level constraints should not use `PARAMETER`

 ## Misc. <a id="misc"></a>